HCG is a hormone that plays an important role in pregnancy. But high or low levels of hCG can indicate certain health issues in anyone.

 If a woman has high hCG levels, it could point to twins or triplets, though only a scan can confirm this.

 Gestational trophoblastic disease

 GTD can occur during or after pregnancy.
 It causes abnormal cells to grow in the uterus.
-Some can be cancerous, though
+Some can be cancerous, though most are benign.

 Treatment depends on the mass of cells and whether it is cancerous or benign.

 To remove the mass, the doctor may recommend dilation and curettage, which involves sucking away the mass with a surgical vacuum and gently scraping away any remaining abnormal cells.